 How much screen time is OK for my kid(s)?

-Finally, the American Academy of Pediatrics (AAP) -- one of the only established organizations to make recommendations on screen time -- discourages screen time for kids under 2 and advises limiting daily screen time to one to two hours for older kids.
+Finally, the American Academy of Pediatrics (AAP) -- one of the only established organizations to make recommendations on screen time -- offers guidelines that put limits on media exposure.
 Studies have shown a link between heavy media use and issues such as obesity, lack of sleep, academic challenges, aggression, and other behavior difficulties.
+However, the AAP will be issuing new recommendations in 2016 emphasizing that not all screen time is equal and that take into account the many different kinds of activities that occur on screens (for example, watching TV is not the same as video-chatting with Grandma).
 The reality is that most families will go through periods of heavy and light media use, but, so long as there's a balance, kids should be just fine.